filesender/filesender/docs/v2.0/features/index.md

 This document lists most of the features currently implemented in the 2.0-beta1 code.
 Please note that while most of the features are stable, some features may disappear or change.

-## Summarised changes compared to version 1.x

-* New feature: multi-file transfer of unlimited size files with drag & drop support
-* New feature: fine-grained email receipt control
-* New feature: user-accessible transfer audit log
-* Removed dependency on Flash for uploads with legacy browsers without HTML5 FileAPI support.
-Note the per-file limit with legacy browsers is 2GB.
-* REST API

 # User visible features

 ## Multi-file transfer of any size